 Since Canada’s COVID-19 Economic Response Plan, new programs have been accessed by Canadians struggling with illness, job loss, loss of revenue/business and more.

-Here are some of those programs and updates on the results of these programs (as of May 2020):
+Here are some of those programs and updates on the results of these programs (as of June/July 2020):

 - The Canada Emergency Response Benefit (CERB)